Ma Chao: Early career

+During the early Jian'an (建安; 196–220) era, Ma Teng and Han Sui battled against each other.
+Around age twenty, Ma Chao was famous for his strength and fought on his father's side.
+During a battle, Yan Xing stabbed him with his spear.
+As the spear broke, he used it to strike Ma Chao's neck and nearly killed him.
+Conflict between Ma Teng and Han Sui ended in 200, when Zhong Yao and Wei Duan (韋端) convinced them to reconcile.

 In 197, the warlord Cao Cao – who had become the de facto head of the Han central government – placed Zhong Yao, the Colonel-Director of Retainers (司隷校尉), in charge of guarding the Guanzhong region.
 Zhong Yao wrote to Ma Teng and Han Sui, explaining to them the benefits of submitting to the Han court and the negative consequences of not doing so.
 When Cao Cao became the Imperial Chancellor (丞相), he wanted to recruit Ma Chao to serve in the Han government, but Ma refused.

 In 202, when Cao Cao was on a series of campaigns to unify northern China after his victory over Yuan Shao at the Battle of Guandu two years earlier, he ordered Zhong Yao to attack Yuan's allies Gao Gan and Guo Yuan in Pingyang (平陽; in present-day Linfen, Shanxi).
 Ma Teng sent Ma Chao to assist Zhong Yao.
 Ma Chao served as an Assistant Officer Who Supervises the Army (督軍從事) under Zhong Yao.
 During the battle, he was hit by a stray arrow in the foot, but he wrapped his foot in a pouch and continued fighting.
 His subordinate Pang De slew Guo Yuan and they defeated the enemy.

 Ma Teng got into conflict with Han Sui later, so he requested to leave Liang Province and work in the capital.
 He was granted permission and appointed as the Minister of the Guards (衞尉) by the Han court.
 Ma Chao was appointed as a Lieutenant-General (偏將軍), made a Marquis of a Chief Village (都亭侯), and placed in charge of his father's troops in Liang Province.
 Ma Chao's younger brothers Ma Xiu (馬休) and Ma Tie (馬鐵) were appointed as a Commandant of Equipage (奉車都尉) and a Commandant of Iron Cavalry (鐵騎都尉) respectively, and were ordered to bring all their family members with them to Ye (in present-day Handan, Hebei).
 Only Ma Chao remained behind in Liang Province.